Sword (song): Critical reception

-Kieran Press-Reynolds of Pitchfork would comment on the song's "cresting grunge-gaze volcanoes."
-While NME's Kristen S. Hé felt that "[she] upped her ambitions.
-It has more precise arrangements, a much clearer mix and a chorus that sets up the album’s emotional stakes.
+Upon its release, "Sword" had received positive reviews from music critics.
+Kieran Press-Reynolds of Pitchfork commented on the song's "cresting grunge-gaze volcanoes."
+While NME's Kristen S. Hé felt that it had more "precise arrangements", a "much clearer mix" and a chorus that "sets up the album’s emotional stakes".
+Gregory Adams at Revolver said the song had "ultra-breathy" melodies "above a bedrock of soft-brushed snare hits and acoustic swirls".
+While the staff at Consequence called it "aggressively pretty" and "dreamlike".
+John Lonsdale of Rolling Stone had regarded it as one of the standout tracks on If Not Winter.